Message Broker Comparison

 Brokers implement acknowledgment models that dictate failure recovery.
 At-most-once delivery drops messages on consumer crash.
 At-least-once redelivers unacknowledged messages, requiring idempotent handlers.
 Exactly-once processing relies on transactional boundaries and deduplication IDs.

-Dead letter queues (DLQ) isolate poison messages.
+Dead-letter queues isolate poison messages, and how each broker exposes them (native DLX in RabbitMQ, redrive policies in SQS, manual reclaim in Redis) is a deciding factor in this comparison.
 Retry backoff strategies prevent thundering herd scenarios during downstream outages.
 Understanding Visibility Timeout Deep Dive mechanics across managed and self-hosted systems prevents duplicate processing during slow consumer execution.

 The Exactly-Once vs At-Least-Once Delivery paradigm dictates consumer architecture.
 You must design handlers to tolerate duplicate invocations.
 State machines and database unique constraints are mandatory safeguards.